Road Fund

 construction or maintenance of roads but controlled grants to local

 authorities to maintain roads.
-The Finance

 Act (No.2) of 1915 allowed the Exchequer to retain the whole tax revenue